tswow/tswow-wiki/docs/documentation/modules.md

 # Modules

 A module in TSWoW is a single coherent modification of the World of Warcraft client and the TrinityCore server.
-The most basic command for creating a module is `module create module-name`
+The most basic command for creating a module is `create module module-name`

 ## Naming Conventions